databricks/megablocks/README.md

 Installing `megablocks[gg]` enables dMoE computation with grouped GEMM.
 This feature is enabled by setting the `mlp_impl` argument to `grouped`.
 This is currently our recommended path for Hopper-generation GPUs.

-To contribute, install `megablocks[dev]` and run `pre-commit install` to configure [pre-commit](https://pre-commit.com/) to automatically formats code before each commit.
+To contribute to MegaBlock, install `megablocks[dev]`.
+Run `pre-commit install` to configure the [pre-commit](https://pre-commit.com/) hook and then run `pre-commit run` before each commit to automatically format the code.

 MegaBlocks can be installed with all dependencies via the `megablocks[all]` package.